 The popular Marionville Applefest is home to countless activities and events.
 The carnival, pony rides, and games will keep the kids busy, while adults will enjoy watching (or participating in) the pie-eating contest and browsing dozens of craft vendor booths.
 Other fun activities include the Applefest pageant, a parade, and fun contests.
 Kiddos can also play at the Kidz Zone which includes wiggle cars, sand pits, face painting, and games.

 The Humansville Fall Festival may be hosted by a small town, but that doesn’t mean it’s lacking big fun.
 Perfect for all ages, this fall festival will provide three full days of fun.
 This year's festival will feature live music and vendors selling everything from crafts to homemade soaps and yummy good.
-You’ll also find fun carnival rides, talented artisans selling their goods, and an amazing parade to wrap up the event on Saturday.
-Some of the events going on include the Cutest Baby Contest and various races.
+You’ll also find talented artisans selling their goods and an amazing parade to wrap it all up.

 Mo Food Truck Fest — Springfield, MO